Australian miners still spending but jitters hit shares

 "Uncertainties ... are driving our mining customers to be more cautious with their capital," Boart Longyear Chief Executive Craig Kipp said.

-Most industry participants have poured cold water on such predictions, arguing the rapid and prolonged urbanization of China in particular will continue to drive strong demand for industrial minerals.
+Most industry participants have poured cold water on such predictions, arguing the rapid and prolonged urbanisation of China in particular will continue to drive strong demand for industrial minerals.

-"We've been selling everything we can produce," said Nev Power, chief executive of Fortescue Metals Group (FMG.AX), Australia's third largest iron ore miner behind Rio Tinto (RIO.AX) (RIO.L) and BHP and dependent on sales to China for most of its revenue.

-"Currently we're booked up for our sales through September and into October as well," Power said.
-"Likewise, none of our customers are having difficulty raising LCs (letters of credit)."

-Data released by the Australian government on Thursday appeared to support those views.
+Data released by the government on Thursday appeared to support those views.

 Led by the resources sector, planned business capital spending for 2012/13 rose to a record A$181.5 billion ($187 billion), equal to no less than 13 percent of Australia's A$1.4 trillion annual gross domestic product (GDP).
 Capex growth of 3.4 percent in the second quarter topped forecasts.